-Creation of the Commission
+Creation of the Alabama Crime Victims' Compensation Commission (Commission)

 In its wisdom, the Alabama Legislature passed the Alabama Crime Victims' Compensation Commission Act June 1, 1984, becoming the 40th state to pass a law to compensate victims of violent crime.
-The year 2009 marked 25 years of assistance being available to Alabama's innocent victims of violent crimes.
-The ACVCC provides the only substantial financial compensation to victims for expenses due to personal injuries.
+The year 2014 marked 30 years of assistance being available to Alabama's innocent victims of violent crimes.
+The Commission provides the only substantial financial compensation to victims for expenses due to personal injuries.
 This includes medical expenses, funeral expenses, counseling expenses, lost wages, moving expenses, prescription expenses, and emergency funds.
 All applicants must meet eligibility criteria before compensation may be awarded.
 Alabama has a unique program that incorporates the best of many other states' programs, as well as some original ideas of its own

-One of the features of Alabama's law which makes it unique is the existence of a three-member Commission.
+One of the features of Alabama's law which makes it unique is the existence of a three-member Commission, appointed by the Governor.
 Additionally, there is a requirement to include on the Commission, either a victim of a crime of violence who suffered serious personal injury or an immediate family member of a homicide victim.
 This provision insures that each claim is viewed through the eyes of a victim.
 The law also provides that one member must be a law enforcement officer with a minimum of 10 years experience in or with a law enforcement agency that investigates violent crimes.
 This provision lends a great deal of expertise to the decision-making process.